ChroniclerCherry/stardew-valley-mods/TrainStation/docs/README.md

 You can also interact with ticket machines in various mod locations.

 ### Compatibility
+If the [Central Station](https://www.nexusmods.com/stardewvalley/mods/8000) mod is installed, the stops added through Train Station are automatically available through Central Station.

 The ticket station and the warp to the railroad may end up somewhere invalid if a map mod changes the shape of the map.
 If so, you can adjust those coordinates in the `config.json` file:
 ```js